dmlc/xgboost/doc/README.md

 Contribution
 ====
-Contribution of document and usecases are welcomed!
+Contribution of documents and use-cases are welcomed!